Pocket Mortys: Comic series

-Two spin-off comic series adaptations, Rick and Morty in: Pocket Mortys and Rick and Morty: Pocket Like You Stole It, written by Tini Howard, have been published by Oni Press, respectively released on September 28, 2016 and from July 5 to November 22, 2017.
+Two spin-off comic book adaptations, Rick and Morty in: Pocket Mortys and Rick and Morty: Pocket Like You Stole It!, written by Tini Howard, have been published by Oni Press, respectively released on September 28, 2016 and from July 5 to November 22, 2017.

 Reception

 The game received "mixed or average" reception, according to review aggregator Metacritic.
 PC Magazine gave the game a rating of 3.5/5, and Patricia Hernandez of Kotaku stated that the game was "brilliant".

 IGN was not as favourable in its review, giving the game a "mediocre" 5.5 rating, stating that the game "lacks cohesion" and that it was "little more than a diluted Pokémon imitator".
 HardcoreGamer mirrored this opinion by giving the game a score of 2.5/5.
 With the commercial success of the game, it prompted Adult Swim Games to acquire Big Pixel Studios two years and four months later on May 21, 2018.